AgentBluenote/Springrepo/EStoreApp/README.txt

+Note to instructor:

+I was able to get my project working using the following tools:

+Devlopment Environment: Eclipse Neon.2 IDE
+Build tools           : jdk1.8.0_102
+Revision Control      : git and GitHub

 Create a new project Registration
 Import folders: lib, src, config,
 Go to Project Properties >> Java Build Path >> Libraries >> add jars > add jars from the lib folder